Accounting & Finance

 How mortgage brokers are remunerated goes a long way to explaining their practices (it certainly did before the financial crisis).

-If they are paid hefty commissions by one bank while another pays them a more modest commission, they’re more likely to be inclined to sell a product by the bank that pays them more regardless of whether their product is right for the needs of the customer.
+If they are paid hefty commissions by one bank while another pays them a more modest commission, they’re more likely to be inclined to sell a product by the bank that pays them more, regardless of whether their product is suitable for the customer’s needs.

 Property Investors

 For investors, this may not matter as much.
-They will be inclined to use a mortgage broker to help them to borrow as much as possible because their rental income will be more than an owner occupier’s mortgage payments would be on the same property.
+They will be inclined to use a mortgage broker to help them borrow as much as possible because their rental income will be more than an owner-occupier’s mortgage payments on the same property.

 Owner Occupiers

 For owner-occupiers who will only ever buy a handful of properties in their lives at the most, it’s a slightly different kettle of fish.
-Owner-occupiers need to think about how their financial circumstances will change and how their mortgage product can help them to maintain a balanced household budget without their mortgage payments subsuming all of their income.
+Owner-occupiers need to consider how their financial circumstances will change and how their mortgage product can help them maintain a balanced household budget without their mortgage payments subsuming their income.

 Are Lenders Listening?

 It’s worth keeping in mind that banks are slowly but surely changing.
 It’s taken over a decade for increased regulation of global financial services industries to kick in (at least in ways that are meaningful to most of us).
-Suffice to say, and banks are certainly less cavalier when it comes to whom they lend to and how much they lend.
+Suffice it to say banks are certainly less cavalier regarding whom they lend to and how much they lend.

-They are also growing increasingly wary of paying out fat commissions for mortgage brokers.
+They are also increasingly wary of paying out fat commissions for mortgage brokers.

 This means that more and more mortgage brokers are charging a flat fee to their customers rather than relying on banks’ heavy commissions.

 This is potentially a double-edged sword for Australian buyers.
-They will have to face greater upfront costs, but in return, they have greater assurances that the broker’s interests will be more aligned with the interests of the buyer.
+They will have to face higher upfront costs, but in return, they have greater assurance that the broker’s interests will align more with the buyer’s interests.

 The pros and cons of using a mortgage broker

-So, as we can see, the question of whether or not we need mortgage brokers is fairly nuanced and depends largely on our circumstances.
+So, as we can see, whether we need mortgage brokers is pretty nuanced and depends mainly on our circumstances.

 Pros

-One obvious pro is that hiring a mortgage broker can take a lot of the legwork out of searching through the myriad products on the market.
+One obvious pro is that hiring a mortgage broker can take much of the legwork out of searching through the myriad products on the market.

 Buyers will also be more likely to borrow more if they go through a mortgage broker rather than directly to the lender.
 Once again, this is a double-edged sword.

-Understandably, owner-occupiers may be tempted to go for a home at the upper end of their budget.
+Understandably, owner-occupiers may be tempted to buy a home at the upper end of their budget.

-However, they may find themselves facing mortgage payments that become untenable if they lose their jobs, take a pay cut or face a long period of sparse work if they are self-employed.
+However, they may face mortgage payments that become untenable if they lose their jobs, take a pay cut or face a long period of sparse work if they are self-employed.

 Cons

-In terms of cons, unless they are evident and transparent in how they are paid, you cannot be sure that they are acting in your best interests.
-If they are paid on commission by a bank, they will be more inclined to push that bank’s products rather than the products which are best for you.
+In terms of cons, unless they are evident and transparent in how they are paid, you cannot be sure they are acting in your best interests.
+If a bank pays them on commission, they will be more inclined to push that bank’s products rather than the best ones for you.

-Keep in mind that the larger a mortgage you get, the more a mortgage broker could get paid.
+Remember that the larger your mortgage, the more a mortgage broker could get paid.
 Don’t let a broker push you to borrow more than you feel comfortable with.

 The bottom line

-The decision of whether to go through a mortgage broker or apply directly through the lender depends on your circumstances; the kind of property you have your eye on and whether you can live within your means if you buy at the top end of your budget.
+Whether to go through a mortgage broker or apply directly through the lender depends on your circumstances, the kind of property you have your eye on, and whether you can live within your means if you buy at the top end of your budget.

-If your broker is transparent about how they are paid and has earned your trust, there’s a good chance that you trust him or her to act in your best interests.
+If your broker is transparent about how they are paid and has earned your trust, there’s a good chance that you trust them to act in your best interests.